asim/reminder/README.md

 This is the reminder (dhikr) of Allah (God) through a programmable interface.
 Access the Quran in English, the names of Allah and more.
 Help spread the word of God and remind all why we're here.
 Use it via Go or as a HTTP server.

+## Features

+- Go Library
+- Quran in English
+- Names of Allah & Meaning
+- Hadith (Bukhari) in English
+- Index & Search using GPT 4o mini

 ## Import in Go

 [![Go Reference](https://pkg.go.dev/badge/github.com/asim/reminder.svg)](https://pkg.go.dev/github.com/asim/reminder)